 I get how completely hard this is.
 It is unconventional.
 Most of us are trained and ingrained with the mantra that we should never acknowledge impending death.
 Death is evil, and bringing it up only gives it more power.
 If you talk with someone about death and, heaven forbid, splice in how you really feel about that person, that will no doubt speed up his demise and dash any hope for recovery.

 But what to do?
 I talked to one of John’s oldest and closest friends and he was likewise struggling.
 He felt John would be very uncomfortable with a face-to-face, heart to heart chat.
 I concurred, but also knew that assumption had just as much to do with our own discomfort.
 We finally settled on a plan: we would each write John a heartfelt letter.

-Here is the letter I composed and sent to John in early January of 2011.
+Here is the letter I composed and gave to John in early January of 2011.
 [Note: Kevin Monaghan was one our law partners and gave Jimmy a run for his money as a poet, Shakespeare authority and writer.
-And John Dale was one of Jimmy’s closest friends since grade school and a writing partner]
+And John Dale was one of Jimmy’s closest friends since grade school and a comedy writing partner]

 Accompanying this letter is a DVD of the finished version of Steve Date’s short film The Letter.
 Our family is humbled by the enormous amount of his time and soul Steve put into this project and we are proud to say he is now a good friend of ours.